My Bearded Dragon Won’t Eat

 Is your heat source positioned too high for basking area?
 You may need to lower your light fitting and/or increase the wattage.
 Consider adding an extra heat source especially if you have a larger tank.
 Your basking/spot lamp should provide heat for at least 8 hours.

-If your tank gets too cold at night you could add a ceramic bulb that will emit heat but no light so your dragons can sleep soundly.
+If your tank gets too cold at night you could add a ceramic heat lamp that will emit heat but no light so your dragons can sleep soundly.
 This can also provide additional heating during the day if required.

 Are the thermometers in the tank working?